TL;DR

 What It Protects

-Your email identity.
-Websites cannot link the signup to your real email address.
-Protects against spam, data breaches exposing your email, and cross-site tracking via email address.
-If the service is breached, your real email is not in the leaked database.
+Your email identity stays private.
+Websites can't link the signup to your real email address.
+This protects you against spam, data breaches exposing your email and cross-site tracking via email address.
+If the service is breached, your real email isn't in the leaked database.

-Your network identity.
-Websites cannot see your real IP address, your ISP cannot see what sites you visit, and your location is masked.
-Protects against network-level surveillance, geo-restrictions, and IP-based tracking across websites.
+Your network identity is hidden.
+Websites cannot see your real IP address.
+Your ISP cannot see what sites you visit.
+Your location is masked.
+This setup protects you against network-level surveillance, geo-restrictions and IP-based tracking across websites.

 Privacy Layer